lathamlm/credit-risk-classification/README.md

 I would confidently recommend this model's use in identifying healthy loans, but would like to see the accuracy and precision increase on the high-risk loans before recommending the model for identification for those.<br>

-I do believe the high-risk loan accuracy is high enough that the model could be used as a guideline for flagging possible high-risk loans, but I would not be confident in using this to identify high-risk loans.
+I do believe the high-risk loan accuracy is high enough that the model could be used as a guideline for flagging possible high-risk loans, but I would not be confident in using this to identify high-risk loans in its current state.